A Quick Guide to Female Solo Travel

 However, what if you’re a female traveling alone…?

-If that’s the case, we have 15 more tips, just for you!
+If that’s the case, we have 15 more tips, for a female solo traveler just for you!

 1. Give a Friend Your Travel Itinerary